vikingeducation/assignment_web_scraper/README.md

-# Dice.com Web Scraper with Nokogiri and Mechanize
+# :memo: Job Site Web Scraper with Nokogiri and Mechanize

 With this application, you can scrape job listings on https://www.dice.com.
 You can pass a query and a location and get back a csv with the job listing title, company, link to posting, location, date of posting, Dice ID, and posting ID.